Empower disenfranchised teen Lakota girls through cultural exchange.

 Please connect with us and share the links!

 Developments, in the set-up for those school music programs and Pine Ridge having its own Girls Rock! camp, triggered evolution in the exchange aspect of this effort with focus not on travel from South Dakota to enrichment opportunities in the Chicago area so much as on the broader expression of cultural exchange (in friendship and sharing of resources) that has sustained this program.
-And as organically as the first iteration came about a decade ago, the confluence of interested people at Northwestern University and generous funding from the school’s Office of Institutional Diversity and Inclusion have propelled exploration of resurrecting the original “exchange” focus in bringing some girls and chaperones to our gorgeous campus, where all of the Physics & Astronomy types here can share our beautiful and historic observatory and overall love for physics and astronomy.
+And as organically as the first iteration came about a decade ago, the confluence of interested people at Northwestern University and support, including generous funding, from both the school’s Office of Institutional Diversity and Inclusion and the Center for Native American & Indigenous Research have propelled exploration of resurrecting the original “exchange” focus in bringing some girls and chaperones to our gorgeous campus, where all of the Physics & Astronomy types here can share our beautiful and historic observatory and overall love for physics and astronomy.

 Why this is important